rrich-kray/team-profile-generator/README.md

 ## Usage

 Team Profile Generator accepts user input using the Node.js Inquirer package and injects it into an HTML template to output a single web page.
 Users are presented with the option to include a single manager and an unlimited quantity of engineers/interns.
+Run the application from the project's root directory and provide a valid name, email and ID when prompted.
+Additionally, the user is required to supply a valid office number for managers, GitHub repository for engineers and School for Interns.
+When the user refrains from adding further employees, the application will generate an HTML file containing the user's input within the 'dist' directory.

 For a demonstration of the applpication's functionality, see the video in the link below;